 Yes.
 Team members will not report to work if they are experiencing any COVID-19 symptoms – fever, chills, cough, shortness of breath, headache, sore throat or loss of taste or smell.
-Team members are required to complete a health assessment upon entering the building every day.

 The museum is a high-touch environment.
 What’s being done to keep my family safe?